-We frequently overlook important meeting details in today’s fast-paced business world.
+We often overlook important meeting details in today’s fast-paced business world.

 Fortunately, automatic transcription and cloud recording can help.
-The feature allows you to record your meetings automatically and store it in the cloud.
+This Microsoft Teams feature allows you to record your meetings automatically and store them in the cloud.

 Not only can you go back and listen to the conversations you had with your team, but the transcriptions are automated too.
 This makes it easier to find specific information with just a keyword or phrase.

 41 – Guest access

 You don’t have to be a member of Microsoft Teams and Office 365 to connect via Teams.

 Microsoft provides secure guest access so people in a business can connect with individuals outside of their organization.